Which Degrees Qualify for UAE Work Permit 2026 (MOHRE List)

 Read our complete guide on distance education degrees for detailed information on what’s accepted.

-- Incomplete attestation chain: Missing any step (home country authentication, UAE Embassy, MOFA) means the document is not legally recognized.
-Start from the beginning of the chain.
+- Incomplete attestation chain: Missing any step (home country authentication, UAE Embassy, MOFA) means the document is not legally recognized

 - Name mismatch: If your name on the degree differs from your passport (maiden name, transliteration variation, middle name order), MOHRE flags it.
 Get an affidavit or name correction before submitting.